Surfing locations in the Capes region of South West Western Australia

 Many surfing locations are found along the coast of the Capes Region in Western Australia.
 The Capes Region, also known as Cape to Cape, is situated between Cape Naturaliste and Cape Leeuwin, within a larger region known as the South West.
 Despite their wide geographic range, most surf breaks in the Capes Region tend to be associated with Margaret River, situated roughly central to the stretch of coast along which they are located.

 Context

 Surfing in this region was well-established in the 1970s, with a 1970 government mapping guide to the region identifying surfing locations.
 By the 1990s, the names of the individual breaks were so well-established that online and print published guides were able to locate and identify the behaviours of the breaks.
 The surfing culture of the region is well-embedded in the communities along the coast.

 The roads named below run off Caves Road, the main western route between Dunsborough and Augusta.
 The identification of nearby roads does not guarantee that there is access to any of these locations.
-Some systems of describing locations using Yalingup, and Gracetown, as boundaries of smaller surfing regions.
+Some systems of describing locations using Yallingup, and Gracetown, as boundaries of smaller surfing regions.
 The Ngari Capes Marine Park has some of the many breaks listed below in 'Special Purpose Zone (Surfing)' locations within the park.